marchoeppner/eutaxpro/docs/installation.md

 ## Installing the references

-This pipeline requires locally stored genomes in fasta format.
+This pipeline requires locally stored references from the [Midori](https://www.reference-midori.info/) project.
 To build these, do:

 ```
-nextflow run marchoeppner/eutaxpro -profile standard,singularity --build_references --run_name build_refs --outdir /path/to/references
+nextflow run marchoeppner/eutaxpro -profile standard,singularity \\
+--build_references \\
+--run_name build_refs \\
+--outdir /path/to/references
 ```

 where `/path/to/references` could be something like `/data/pipelines/references` or whatever is most appropriate on your system.